MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 This cmdlet disables access to the document tracking site so that all users in your organization cannot track or revoke access to documents that they have protected.
 You can re-enable document tracking any time, by using the [Enable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/enable-aadrmdocumenttrackingfeature), and you can check whether document tracking is currently enabled or disabled by using [Get-AadrmDocumentTrackingFeature](/powershell/module/aadrm/get-aadrmdocumenttrackingfeature).
 To run these cmdlets, you must have at least version **2.3.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

 When the document tracking site is enabled, by default, it shows information such as the email addresses of the people who attempted to access the protected documents, when these people tried to access them, and their location.
-This level of information can be very helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
+This level of information can be helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
 However, for privacy reasons, you might need to disable this user information for some or all users.

 If you have users who should not have this activity tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.
 When you run this cmdlet, you must specify a single group.
 However, the group can contain nested groups.

 For these group members, their activity related to documents that others have shared with them is not logged to your document tracking site.
 In addition, no email notifications are sent to the user who shared the document.

 When you use this configuration, all users can still use the document tracking site and revoke access to documents that they have protected.
-However, they will not see activity for the users who you have specified by using the Set-AadrmDoNotTrackUserGroup cmdlet.
+However, they do not see activity for the users who you have specified by using the Set-AadrmDoNotTrackUserGroup cmdlet.

 You can use the [Clear-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Clear-AadrmDoNotTrackUserGroup) if you no longer need this option.
 Or to selectively remove users, remove them from the group, but be aware of [group caching](../plan-design/prepare.md#group-membership-caching-by-azure-rights-management).
 You can check whether this option is currently in use by using [Get-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/get-AadrmDoNotTrackUserGroup).
 To run the cmdlets for this group configuration, you must have at least version **2.10.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

 For more information about each of these cmdlets, use the links provided.
-For installation instructions for the PowerShell modue, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
+For installation instructions for the PowerShell module, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
 If you have previously downloaded and installed the module, check the version number by running: `(Get-Module aadrm –ListAvailable).Version`

 ## Destination URLs used by the document tracking site